 - Stiff neck – This may indicate a neck injury.

-- Fever – When dizziness is coupled with a fever, it can signal numerous illnesses, some of which may be serious.
+- Fever – When dizziness comes with a fever, it can signal numerous illnesses, some of which may be serious.

 - Difficulty breathing – Again, this combination of symptoms can indicate a wide range of conditions, some of which may be minor, but shortness of breath should be taken seriously.